-Please note that we will not post any personal information or respond to specific, personal questions.
+Have a general question regarding the diagnosis or management of lymphoma?
+Email us.
+Please note that we will not post any personal information or respond to specific patient questions.

 Some cancers are definitely associated with hereditary risk factors (e.g. breast cancer and inheritance of specific BRCA gene mutations).
 Whether or not lymphoma may have a hereditary component is unclear.
 For the most part, the answer appears to be that there is no significant increase in risk among family members.
 A small percentage of people with lymphoma however, may have an inherited risk factor that other family members may share.
 It is important to remember that the absolute risk of developing lymphoma is very low, so a small increase in relative risk still results in a fairly low absolute risk that a family member will develop lymphoma. back to top